aodn/data-services/SRS/SRS_SST_MARVL/README.md

-# SRS SST marvel product
+# SRS SST marvl product

 This script creates subsets of the L3S 1d night product, keeping the data at the isobath 500m around Australia and Quality Level of 5.